About the School of Management

 It has over 500 undergraduate students, over 200 taught postgraduates, and a growing cohort of more than 30 postgraduate research students.

 Students consistently rate the School very highly in the National Student Survey (NSS) and other league tables.

-Furthermore, faculty in the School have won peer-reviewed University Teaching Excellence Awards, as well as Student Teaching Awards, most recently in 2019 for teaching excellence and innovation.
+Furthermore, faculty in the School have won peer-reviewed University Teaching Excellence Awards, as well as Student Teaching Awards, including prizes in recognition of teaching excellence and innovation.

 Find more about studying at the School of Management on the pages for prospective students.

 Principles for Responsible Management Education

 In 2008, the School was one of the first academic institutions to endorse the Principles for Responsible Management Education (PRME).
 Backed by the United Nations, the PRME initiative aims to inspire and champion responsible management education, research and thought leadership globally.
 See the School's PRME signatory page to view the most recent PRME progress report.

 The School is based in the Gateway Building just a few minutes' walk from both the beautiful North Sea coast and the historic and bustling heart of St Andrews.